How Low Can You Go? The Data-Light SE Challenge: Conclusions

 We explain the curious and surprising success of our data-light methods as follows:\bi \item As discussed in \S\ref{cog}, humans have a cognitive bias that blocks their exploration of simpler solutions.
 The simpler methods found here have not been previously reported since {\em other researchers were not looking for them}. \item As discussed in \S\ref{maths}, there is math suggesting that, for certain tasks (i.e. Near Enough optimization), we should expect that a few dozen labels will suffice. \item As shown in \S\ref{bingo_eff}, there are certain topological features of data that make it amenable to reasoning with only a few labels.
 Here, we are referring to the BINGO effect where most of the data clustered into a few small number of bins.
-As mentioned above, when data collapses to just a few buckets, it does not need to be sampled with 1,000,000 probes. \ei As to future work: \bi \item We should extend the {data-light challenge} to other SE domains to see {\em when will a handful of labels suffice for SE tasks?} As shown here, exploring that question can lead to some surprising results that can dramatically simplify the process of reasoning about software. \item We should further explore the BINGO effect.
-Perhaps the maths \S\ref{maths} is overly pessimistic about Reward-free reasoning.
-If real-world data always collapses to just tiny corners of the possible search space, that would make the verification of AI software easier.
-This would have a major impact on (e.g.) the safety analysis of autonomous software for cars. \ei
+As mentioned above, when data collapses to just a few buckets, it does not need to be sampled with 1,000,000 probes. \ei